giongto35/cloud-game/README.md

 ## Run with Docker

-In case if you want to run the app as a Docker container:
-- use `docker-compose up` (`CLOUD_GAME_GAMES_PATH` is env variable with your host games path) It will spawn a docker environment and you can access the service on `localhost:8000`.
+In case if you want to run the app as a Docker container, use `docker-compose up --build` (`CLOUD_GAME_GAMES_PATH` is env variable for games on your host) It will spawn a docker environment and you can access the service on `localhost:8000`.

+*Note.*
+Docker for Windows is not supposed to work with provided configuration, use WSL2 instead.

 ## Technical Document
 - [webrtchacks Blog: Open Source Cloud Gaming with WebRTC](https://webrtchacks.com/open-source-cloud-gaming-with-webrtc/)